herrkraatz/react-unit-testing/README.md

 - Puppeteer (Headless Chrome Node API): https://github.com/GoogleChrome/puppeteer
 - Jest + Puppeteer: https://blog.logrocket.com/end-to-end-testing-react-apps-with-puppeteer-and-jest-ce2f414b4fd7

-Of course there are other Tools out there.
-Please also check
+Of course there are other tools out there.
+Please check them out as well:
 - Selenium
 - TestCafé and
 - Cypress

-as well.
 You'll find the links in the link list below.

 Happy Testing !